apigee/api-platform-samples/sample-proxies/oauth-client-credentials/README.md

 ## How it works

 With the client credentials grant type flow, the client app requests an access token directly by providing its client ID and client secret keys.
-These keys are generated when the app is registered with Apigee Edge.
+These keys are generated when you create a Developer App in Apigee Edge.
 Edge validates the credentials and returns an access token to the client.
 The client can then make secure calls to the resource server.

 ![alt text](../images/oauth-client-cred-flow-3.png)